BatirVik/currencies/README.md

 ```bash
 docker-compose up --build
 ```
-The last part is to insert mock currencies into the database, go to the backend container and inside its terminal run this
+The final step is to insert mock currencies into the database.
+Go to the backend container, and inside its terminal, run this command:
 ```bash
 poetry run manage.py create-mock-currs
 ```
-Finnaly, go to the browser!
+Finally, open the browser and go to http://localhost:8000 (frontend) or http://localhost:8080 (backend)